wcfjeffrey/jeffreywoo-financial-analysis-system/README.md

 • Data visualization with Matplotlib & interactive dashboards for decision support.
 • Database management & financial analytics — contributing to professional growth in finance transformation & investment strategy.

+## ⚖️ Disclaimer
+This app is for educational and portfolio demonstration purposes only.
+It does not provide financial, investment, or legal advice.

+Data is sourced from public third‑party websites (e.g., 财报说) and may not be accurate or complete.
+The software is provided “as is” without warranties.
+Past performance does not guarantee future results.

+Always consult a qualified professional before making investment decisions.
+The developer is not liable for any losses or damages arising from use of this system.

 ## 👤 About the Author
 Jeffrey Woo — Finance Manager | Strategic FP&A, AI Automation & Cost Optimization | MBA | FCCA | CTA | FTIHK | SAP Financial Accounting (FI) Certified Application Associate | Xero Advisor Certified